simplefoc/simplefoc.github.io/docs/simplefoc_library/code/motion_control/open_loop/velocity_openloop.md

 ```cpp
 voltage = voltage_limit; // Volts
 ```
-This is very ineficeint, as for different motors with different phase resistances the same voltage values can produce wildly different currents.
+This is very inefficient, as for different motors with different phase resistances the same voltage values can produce wildly different currents.
 For gimbal motor, you can run it in the open loop with the voltage limits of 5-10 Volts and it will reach the currents of 0.5-2 amps as it has the pahse resistance from 5-15 Ohms.
 For drone motors, the voltage limits should stay very low, under 1 volt.
 Because they have pahse resisatnce of 0.05 to 0.2 Ohms.

 ### Current limiting approaches